GastonRR/jumper-tool/README.md

 ### Post-Installation Setup

-After installation, you need to source your shell configuration file to use fnc immediately:
+After installation, you need to source your shell configuration file to use jumper-tool immediately:

 For Bash users: